KhalidSAlharthy/Brain-Tumor-Classification-TeachableMachine/README.md

 # 🎯 Objective
 The goal of this project is to:

-- Build a machine learning model capable of accurately detecting and classifying different types of brain tumors from MRI images.
+- capable model of accurately detecting and classifying different types of brain tumors from MRI images.

 - Make it easy to deploy and run the model using Python in a local environment.